-During the nine months ended September 30, 2023, we did not repurchase any share of common stock through the stock repurchase program.
-At September 30, 2023, approximately \$202.5 million remained available under the current Board authorization for the purchase of common stock under our stock repurchase program.
+On February 27, 2024, our Board authorized a new \$200 million stock repurchase program with respect to our common stock, which will be in effect through the end of 2025.
+The new stock repurchase program supersedes the prior stock repurchase program in its entirety.
+Refer to Part II, Item 2 for further information about the stock repurchase program.
+During the three months ended March 31, 2024, we did not repurchase any share of common stock through the stock repurchase program.
+At March 31, 2024, \$200 million remained available under the current Board authorization for the purchase of common stock under our stock repurchase program.

-In February 2023, our Board authorized a repurchase program for our 6.25% Convertible Senior Notes due 2024 (or the Convertible Senior Notes) pursuant to which we may repurchase up to \$100 million of our Convertible Senior Notes.
+In February 2023, our Board authorized a repurchase program for our Convertible Senior Notes pursuant to which we may repurchase up to \$100 million of our Convertible Senior Notes.
 The convertible notes repurchase program does not require the purchase of any minimum amount of Convertible Senior Notes.
 The timing and extent to which we repurchase our Convertible Senior Notes will depend upon, among other things, market conditions, share price, liquidity, regulatory requirements and other factors, and repurchases may be commenced or suspended at any time without prior notice.
-In September 2023, we repurchased \$10.4 million principal amount of the Convertible Senior Notes for \$10.3 million and recorded a gain of \$41,000 to Other, net on the consolidated statement of operations.
+During the three months ended March 31, 2024, we repurchased \$39.9 million principal amount of our Convertible Senior Notes for \$39.8 million and recorded a loss of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
+At March 31, 2024, the aggregate principal amount of our Convertible Senior Notes outstanding was \$169.7 million.